jenkoj/game-of-life/readme.md

-# Simple python implementation of Conway's game of life
+# Simple Python Implementation of Conway's Game of Life

 ## Quick start